Nursing students walking outside the Mary Seacole Building, University of Salford

 What will I be doing?

-During this programme there will be a range of teaching and learning strategies commensurate with level 7 study.
-Teaching will foster self-directed learning, focusing on the acquisition of specialist knowledge and development of creative and critical thinking.
+During this programme, a range of teaching and learning strategies will be used, appropriate for Level 7 study.
+Teaching will foster self-directed learning, focusing on the acquisition of specialist knowledge and the development of creative and critical thinking.
+This course is delivered part-time for a duration of three weeks.

 Teaching methods will include:

-Completion of this module will provide you with the opportunity to develop skills and knowledge in contraceptive and sexual health, enabling you to apply these skills and knowledge to your practice, contributing more effectively to sexual health services.
+Completion of this module will provide you with the opportunity to develop skills and knowledge in contraceptive and sexual health, enabling you to apply them to your practice and contribute more effectively to sexual health services.

 A taste of what you could become